Beyond the Self: The Descent into Group Transformation

 To genuinely grow within a group, we must attune to the collective—sensing its needs, its rhythms, and discerning what unique contribution we are being called to offer.
 This requires a shift from a self-centred mindset to one that recognises the interdependence of all members.
 In doing so, we encounter a striking paradox: by nourishing the group, we ultimately nourish ourselves—though in a way that is indirect, organic, and often unexpected.
 Growth here isn’t transactional; it unfolds, intangible and deeply lived.

-This process invites us to loosen our grip on the preferences of the separate self and descend into something larger—something more chaotic, murky, and less immediately graspable.
+This process invites us to loosen our grip on the preferences of the separate self and surrender to something larger—something more chaotic, murky, and less immediately graspable.
 It’s an unsettling but essential surrender, one that aligns more closely with a descensionist path than with the culturally dominant pursuit of upward, individual ascension.
 This path challenges us to lean into discomfort, uncertainty, and the unknown terrain of group dynamics.